University Socialist Club: Background

-Beginnings of the club
+History

 The beginnings of the club can be traced back to the political discussions held by the medical students of the University of Malaya.
 The discussion then expanded to include students from arts and science faculty at the Bukit Timah campus (13).
 In October 1952, the medical and arts students held a debate in the lounge of the Road Hostel, proposing the concept of a general political debating club.

 On 21 February 1953, the inaugural meeting of the club was held.
 During the meeting, the proposal to call the club as a socialist club was adopted.
 The members of the Central Working Committee (CWC) were elected; Wang Gungwu was elected as the first president of the club with Oorjitham as secretary general and Woodhull as publication secretary.
 The constitution of the University Socialist Club was drafted as follow: